gramlogic/essays/ior/outline_details.md

     * rather, a series of events that threaten a view of the world, and alter or seek to alter the dominant logic
     * it is not "reality" that is challenged, but its reflection in human knowledge

-### Problems with the correction narrative
-* Reality will reassert itself.
-* Applies if

 ### First distinction
 * A closer look reveals this is not in conflict with what happened in either case